 We spoke to Rachel Piper, a Policy Manager at the mental health charity Student Minds, about what constitutes a mental health illness.
 Whilst this is not an exhaustive list, these are the conditions she says are most common amongst university students.

 Characterised by a persistent and severe feeling of sadness and/or a lack of interest in activities once enjoyed.

+Studying abroad in the UK with anxiety can be difficult.
 Everyone experiences some degree of anxiety once in a while before exams or when making an important decision.
 However, anxiety disorders are different.
 They cause extreme distress which negatively impacts your ability to carry on with life normally.
 Types of anxiety disorders include:

 - Panic disorder- Causes you to have regular sudden attacks of panic or fear.

 - Social anxiety disorder- When you experience overwhelming worry and self-consciousness over every day social situations.

 - Generalised anxiety disorder- Leads you to feel excessive unrealistic worry or tension with little to no reason.

 Obsessive compulsive disorder (OCD)